warpdotdev/workflows/README.md

 Workflows are an easier way to execute and share commands within Warp.
 They are searchable by name, description, or command and are easily parameterized.

 ## How Do I Access Workflows?
-Workflows can be accessed within Warp directly within the app, either through the command palette or by pressing `ctrl-shift-r`.
+Workflows can be accessed within Warp directly within the app, either through the Command Palette or by pressing `shift-ctrl-r`.
 All public workflows (i.e. workflows within this repo) are also available at [commands.dev](https://www.commands.dev/).

 ## Contributing